mpangrazzi/spotify-status-on-slack/README.md

   * 9-18 * * 1-5 ./main.sh >/dev/null 2>&1 # remember to set correctly the path of main.sh
   ```

+  On Mac OS X it's better to use `launchd` instead of crontab.
+You can use [this very good plist generator](http://launched.zerowidth.com).

 - Listen to a song on Spotify :) You'll see that your Slack status will be updated, e.g.:

   ![Status](docs/status.png "Status")